ray-project/kuberay/docs/guidance/rayStartParams.md

 - `--metrics-export-port`: Port for exposing Ray metrics through a Prometheus endpoint.
 The port is set to `8080` by default.
 Please ensure that this value matches the `metrics` container port if you need to customize it.
 See [PR #954](https://github.com/ray-project/kuberay/pull/954) and [prometheus-grafana doc](https://github.com/ray-project/kuberay/blob/master/docs/guidance/prometheus-grafana.md) for more details.

 - `--num-cpus`: Number of logical CPUs on this Ray node.
 Default is determined by Ray container resource limits.
 Modify Ray container resource limits instead of this option.
 See [PR #170](https://github.com/ray-project/kuberay/pull/170).
+However, it is sometimes useful to override this autodetected value.
+For example, setting `num-cpus:"0"` for the Ray head pod will prevent Ray workloads with non-zero CPU requirements from being scheduled on the head.

 - `--num-gpus`: Number of GPUs on this Ray node.
 Default is determined by Ray container resource limits.
 Modify Ray container resource limits instead of this option.
 See [PR #170](https://github.com/ray-project/kuberay/pull/170).